 Kayla earned her bachelor’s degree in early childhood studies from CSU Channel Islands.
-Kayla has been working in preschools for more than seven years.
-She is passionate about teaching and using sign language with children.
-In her spare time, Kayla enjoys yoga, spending time with her family and enjoying the beautiful San Diego area.
+She has been working in preschools for more than seven years and is passionate about teaching and using sign language with children.
+In her spare time, Kayla enjoys yoga and spending time with her family.

 Katie received her bachelor’s degree in child and adolescent development from Point Loma Nazarene University.
 She previously worked as a behavioral therapist for children on the autism spectrum and brings experience in applied behavior analysis to our team.
 Previously, Katie worked as a preschool teacher.
 She has also volunteered for many sports programs for children with varying abilities.
 In her free time, she loves going to the beach, hanging out with friends and family, and taking care of her kitten.

 Lory earned a bachelor’s degree in food and nutrition.
-Lory worked at the Rady Children’s Child Care Center, now Alexa’s PLAYC, when the center opened in September of 1995.
-Lory has experience teaching in elementary and secondary schools and has been a preschool teacher since 1989.
-Lory’s philosophy is that children can learn the skills necessary to succeed in life and should be empowered to maximize their capabilities.
-In her spare time, Lory enjoys playing the piano, organ, harp and reading books.
+She worked at the Rady Children’s Child Care Center (now Alexa’s PLAYC) when the center opened in September of 1995.
+Lory has experience teaching in elementary and secondary schools, and has been a preschool teacher since 1989.
+Her philosophy is that children can learn the skills necessary to succeed in life and should be empowered to maximize their capabilities.
+In her spare time, she enjoys playing the piano, organ, and harp, and reading books.

 Audrey earned her bachelor’s degree in child development from California State University, Sacramento.
 She has worked as an early childhood teacher and was most recently a behavioral interventionist.
 Audrey has worked with both typical children and those on the autism spectrum.
 In her spare time, she is a freelance makeup artist for special events.
-She enjoys crafting and spends her weekends discovering new food spots with her husband and daughter.
+Audrey enjoys doing crafts and spends her weekends discovering new food spots with her husband and daughter.

 Sarah earned her bachelor’s degree in elementary education from MacMurray College in Jacksonville, Ill., and her associate’s degree in child development from Grossmont College in El Cajon, Calif.
-Sarah has worked with young children since 1993, mostly in the pre-school setting.
+She has worked with young children since 1993, mostly in the preschool setting.
 In her spare time, Sarah enjoys reading, sewing, gardening, crafts, watching TV and walking with her dogs.

-Coral graduated from San Diego State University in 2015 with a Bachelor of Science in child and family development.
+Coral graduated from San Diego State University in 2015 with a bachelor’s degree in child and family development.
 Prior to joining Alexa’s PLAYC, she worked as an associate teacher in a preschool setting for two years and also worked as a behavior interventionist in the home setting.
 During her spare time, Coral enjoys going to the beach, hiking and spending time with her family and friends.

-Marjon earned her bachelor’s degree in human development from the University of California, San Diego.
+Marjon earned her bachelor’s degree in human development from UC San Diego.
 Her undergraduate classes not only allowed her to develop a solid foundation in preparing for an integrated early education program, but have also given her multiple opportunities to learn alongside qualified, well-trained and creative teachers.
 In her free time, Marjon enjoys outdoor activities with her friends and family.

 Jessica earned her bachelor’s degree in child and family development from San Diego State University.
 She also completed a credential program at San Diego State University in early childhood special education.
 She has worked with young children since 2005 in the home and school settings.
 In her free time, Jessica enjoys reading, listening to reggae music and being outside in beautiful San Diego.